 Prior to our Ireland road trip, we were told that we would incur a fee to drive into Northern Ireland.
 Renting with Alamo, our fee was €30, but when we looked at Enterprise we saw their fee was €150!
 So it appears that each rental car company has their own rules for their clients driving into Northern Ireland.
 When you are at the rental car desk, you must tell them that you plan to drive to Northern Ireland (don’t try to lie because if anything were to happen outside of Ireland the price can be worse).
 However, when we told Alamo we were driving to Northern Ireland, they just gave us advice about driving there.
 We asked about the fee and they said that they do not charge extra for their clients to drive into Northern Ireland.
 We have heard different stories, so all we can recommend is you prepare for the chance to pay extra to drive into Northern Ireland.

-To cross into Northern Ireland, there is a small fee for a toll, but when you have your GPS avoid tolls, you will pass the border with no problem.
+Crossing the Irish border into Northern Ireland is easy.
+There is a small fee for a toll, but when you have your GPS avoid tolls, you will pass the border with no problem.
 We actually almost missed the Northern Ireland Welcome sign because it happened so fast.